Calibrating the medium effects of light clusters in heavy-ion collisions

-The data showed a clear temperature dependence for $x_s$, but the density resolution was not sufficient to extract a possible density dependence (see also Fig. \ref{fig_Mass_Fractions_Y_vs_T_vary_rho_fix_yq_groups_of_3_alternative} of Supplemental material).
-The temperature dependence was parametrized in terms of a quadratic function.
-The average density extracted from the data analysis, $\sim 0.015$~fm$^{-3}$ was interpreted as a freeze-out density.

 It is important to identify the two main differences considered in the present data analysis with respect to previous ones: (i) instead of calibrating the nuclear model using the equilibrium constants, which are ratios of the measured multiplicities that erase a large part of the entrance channel dependence and the associated information, in the present study the in-medium corrections are calibrated directly using the measured particle abundances; this additionnally allows an a-posteriori verification of the equilibrium hypothesis by comparing the different entrance channels; (ii) in the previous analyses, the effective temperature and baryon densities associated to the data samples were estimated from the data within the hypothesis of a grand-canonical ideal gas of classical clusters\cite{Qin2011,indra}.
 Possible effects of the in-medium corrections and quantum effects in the parameter estimation were already considered in \cite{Pais2020prl}, but only through a parametrized analytical correction to the ideal gas.
 In the present analysis, these hypotheses are relaxed and each estimation is performed within an independent Bayesian inference.
 In this way, the only residual hypotheses concern the nuclear model in itself.
-For this study, we have used an RMF quasi-particle approach employing the FSU Lagrangian, but it will be important to extend the Bayesian analysis also to the parameters of the nucleonic model in the future.
+For this study, employing the FSU and DD2 models, we have used an RMF quasi-particle approach, which has been shown in \cite{Pais2018} to be compatible with the quantum statistical description discussed in \cite{Ropke2015} and the generalized relativistic-density functional introduced in \cite{Typel2009}, but it will be important to extend the Bayesian analysis also to the parameters of the nucleonic model in the future.